Kanga-Who/home-assistant/Home Assistant with Proxmox installation.md

 **1.6)** Next on the **Proxmox Virtualization Environment (PVE)** screen, select the drive you wish to use from the box at the bottom of the screen, then click Next.

-**1.7)** Next on the **Location and Time Zone** selection, Type you country, then select your time zone and change the keyboard layout if needed, then click Next
+**1.7)** Next on the **Location and Time Zone** selection, Type your country, then select your time zone and change the keyboard layout if needed, then click Next

 **1.8)** Next on the **Administration password and E-mail address** screen, choose a password, confirm your password and enter a valid email address.